-MaxScore provides standard western music notation in Max and Ableton Live via Max for Live.
+MaxScore provides music notation in Max and Ableton Live via Max for Live.

 MaxScore is a Max package consisting of a number of environments, patches, playback devices, canvasses, abstractions and objects.
 It’s built around a Max Java object which accepts messages that can create a musical score, add notes to it, transform the notes, perform, save, and load the score, and export the score to popular formats for professional publishable results.

 MaxScore was programmed in Java Music Specification Language by Nick Didkovsky (but requires no Java programming to operate).
-MaxScore was commissioned by “Bipolar – German-Hungarian Cultural Projects.”
-Bipolar is an initiative of the Federal Cultural Foundation of Germany and is currently supported by Stage_2.0, project funded by the Federal Ministry of Education and Research (BMBF) within its Innovative Hochschule initiative.
+MaxScore was originally commissioned by “Bipolar – German-Hungarian Cultural Projects” – an initiative of the Federal Cultural Foundation of Germany and is currently supported by Stage_2.0, project funded by the Federal Ministry of Education and Research (BMBF) within its Innovative Hochschule initiative.